 Step 2: Internship or Apprenticeship

-Plumbers must complete an apprenticeship training period in order to earn a license or certification in their state.
-Some of these apprenticeship programs might integrate classroom work, but most simply require supervised work over the course of 4 years or so.
-Each state has different apprenticeship requirements, but in general plumbing technicians must complete four years with two of those years (or 4,000 hours) spent working on industrial or commercial installations.
-Aspiring licensed plumbers should make sure that they keep track of their hours and seek out only licensed supervisors who can validate their hours with the state.
+Plumbers must complete an apprenticeship to earn a license or certification in their state.
+Some programs may include classroom work, but most focus on supervised work over about four years.
+Requirements vary by state, but generally, plumbing apprentices must complete four years, with at least two years (or 4,000 hours) on industrial or commercial installations.
+It's crucial to track hours and work with licensed supervisors who can validate them with the state.

 Step 3: Licensing & Certifications